xStarbound/xStarbound/README.md

 - [OpenStarbound No Highlights on Scanned Objects and Players](https://steamcommunity.com/sharedfiles/filedetails/?id=3432675895) — compatible.
 Has no particular OpenStarbound or xStarbound support, actually.
 - [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034).
 Note that the Classic Quickbar extension (see below) has sandbox-related compatibility issues.
 - [Shellguard: Starbound Expansion Remastered](https://steamcommunity.com/sharedfiles/filedetails/?id=1563376005).
-- [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549) — use this instead of Classic Quickbar (see below) to avoid having to disable `"safeScripts"`.
+- [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549) — use this instead of the incompatible Classic Quickbar (see below).
-- [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — verified compatible with `"safeScripts"` enabled; the developer Hiran is also behind Digital Storage (see below).
+- [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — verified compatible; the developer Hiran is also behind Digital Storage (see below).

 > **Note:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features.
 Details:
 >